pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 I then managed to increase the quality to my standards by using encoder options to target a higher bit-rate (`-b:v 40M -maxrate 50M -bufsize 200M`).
 However, the Raspberry Pi became overloaded and started to drop a couple of frames a few times per seconds.
 This led to an unpleasant experience, with the mouse movements and scrolling not feeling smooth.
 What surprised me the most was seeing frames being dropped even when displaying a still screen.

+#### Hunting down the framedrops

-At this point, I was back to square one, trying to find the balance between quality and framerate.
-One key difference, however, was that this time I was working with tools that provided with more than enough options.
+At this point, I was back to square one, trying to find the balance between picture quality and smoothness.
+One key difference, however, was that this time I was working with tools I was somewhat familiar with, and provided lots of options.
 After trying a few things that did not work, I noticed a few things :

 - `ffmpeg` was sending a stream with a bitrate of several Mbit/s for a still screen.
 - Framedrops from `ffplay` seemed to happen at a very stable rate.